ACX pays US users monthly by check or direct deposit, and UK-based users are paid quarterly via electronic payments in local currency (GBP).

 Sales tip: We want to help you boost those sales.
 So ACX offers comprehensive, hands-on marketing tools and advice in the Promote Yourself section.
 It’s focused on audiobooks and full of specific steps to take online—with social media tips and more.
 Click here to check it out.

 Yes!
-Through a limited time special Twenty-Five Dollar Bounty Payment, ACX will pay you an extra twenty-five dollars every time your book is one of the first three downloads by a new AudibleListener® on Audible.com.
-That means if four hundred members download your audiobook as one of their first three audiobooks, you’ll have an extra ten thousand dollars in your pocket!
+Through our $50 Bounty Payment program, ACX will pay you an extra $50 every time your book is the first download by a new AudibleListener® on Audible.
+Or, if you have entered into a Royalty Share contract, both you and your producer will each earn $25.
 That’s above and beyond your royalties!
-As you can imagine, these twenty-five dollar payments could quickly outpace your royalties.
-All the more reason to spread the word!
+As you can imagine, these $50 payments could quickly outpace your royalties.

-And check out the comprehensive, hands-on marketing tools and advice we offer in the Promote Yourself section... it’s full of specific steps to take online, with social media tips and more.
-Click here to check it out.
+And check out the comprehensive, hands-on marketing tools and advice we offer in the Promote Yourself section and the ACX Blog.
+Both are full of specific steps to take online, with social media tips and more.

 If you are enrolled in Direct Deposit payments, invoices you submit will be paid through direct deposit.
 If you have not enrolled in Direct Deposit, your invoices will continue to be paid by check.